Mahika20/cryptonite_tp2_Mahika/Advent_Of_Cyber_2024.md

 <img width="1470" alt="Pasted Graphic 22" src="https://github.com/user-attachments/assets/675c4ff1-a763-49c7-9a25-9c2a7f69099d">

 On the website, I entered the YouTube video link provided in the description.
 I selected the MP3 format.

 <img width="1070" alt="Format Selection Protocol" src="https://github.com/user-attachments/assets/3e873ea7-a254-40d9-9c0a-c9b862ab0ce6">

 After this, I clicked on the download file option to download the MP3 file.
 A zip file was downloaded.
 ￼
 <img width="1470" alt="Pasted Graphic 24" src="https://github.com/user-attachments/assets/040e058d-936a-4f36-b7ea-85ae80fa06c6">

-I then looked for the zip file in the root directory and clicked on the extract to option in Edit menu to extract the contents of the zip file.
+I then looked for the zip file in the root directory and clicked on the extract to option in the Edit menu to extract the contents of the zip file.
 Two files named song.mp3 and somg.mp3 were extracted.

 <img width="1326" alt="Pasted Graphic 25" src="https://github.com/user-attachments/assets/6e3d7248-11f4-4c86-aba5-50a9d6be8ccf">